INTI-CMNB-FPGA/fpga_examples/examples/xilinx_ml605/gtx/README.md

     * TX Clock Source: use rx pll
     * RX Clock Source: GREFCLK (in a real app, a REFCLKx must be used)
 * Page3:
-  * Uncheck: RXCOMMADET
+  * Uncheck RXCOMMADET
   * Align to...
 Even Byte Boundaries
-  * Check: RXBYTEISALIGNED
+  * Check RXBYTEISALIGNED
 * Page4:
   * Main driver differential swing -> "0000"
   * Wideband/Highpass Ratio -> "000"
-  * Uncheck: Synchronous Application
+  * Uncheck Synchronous Application
 * Page4, 5, 6 y 7:
   * No changes.
 * Generate

-It generates several files and a directory called v6 (the selected component name).
-* I only use v6_gtx.vhd from root directory.
-* It was moved to resources.
-* v6/example_design/v6_top.ucf was useful to see how to specify the used gtx.

-Additionaly, a MMCM was needed to obtain 150 MHz from 200 MHz.
+An additiona MMCM is needed to obtain 150 MHz from 200 MHz.
+In Coregen:
-* A wrapper was put in resources.
-* See mmcm example for this same board to know how to obtain one using coregen.
-* See comments about MMCM at the bottom of this document.
+* Navigate: FPGA Features and Design -> Clocking.
+* Run "Clocking Wizard".

+Clocking Wizard:
+* Page 1:
+  * Change component name to mmcm.
+  * Change input freq value to *200.00* and source to *Differential clock capable pin*.
+* Page 2:
+  * CLK_OUT1 = 150.
+* Page 3: no changes (provides RESET and LOCKED ports)
+* Page 4: Allow override mode
+  * Change CLKFBOUT_MULT_T from 39.000 to 6.000.
+  * Change DIVCLK_DIVIDE from 8 to 2.
+  * Change CLKOUT0_DIVIDE_F from 6.500 to 4.000.
+  * Note: changes to avoid a division with decimal part different to zero (simulation missmatch).
+* Page 5: no changes to use the default ports names.
+* Page 6: nothing to do (summary).
+* Generate

 # How to use resources